 Deliverables Due date 1.
-In collaboration with industry through the RSC and the GSVPFMAC, consistent with the requirements of the Fisheries Management Act 2007 , review the management plan on behalf of the Minister.
-1 July 2021 2.
-In collaboration with industry through the RSC and the GSVPFMAC, consistent with the requirements of the Fisheries Management Act 2007 , develop a draft management plan for the Minister's consideration.
-1 November 2021 3.
-Support industry initiatives including the following; Potential amendments to regulations to provide for great break horsepower.
-30 June 2022 4.
-Coordinate and facilitate the meeting of licence holders in the fishery to seek advice on the setting of fishing nights for the 2021/22 season of the GSVPF.
-October 2021 5.
+Coordinate and facilitate the meeting of licence holders in the fishery to seek advice on the setting of fishing nights for the 2022/23 season of the GSVPF.
+October 2022 2.
 Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
+Ongoing 3.
+Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA on the application, development and implementation of decisions relevant to fisheries management.
+Ongoing 4.
+Liaise with the Executive Officer of the Saint Vincent Gulf Prawn Boat Owners Association (SVGPBOA) and licence holders in the fishery on the application, development and implementation of decisions relevant to fisheries management.
+Ongoing 5.
+Attend to general correspondence and enquiries relevant to fisheries.
 Ongoing 6.
-Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA on the application, development and implementation of decisions relevant to fisheries management.
+Provide advice to the Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 7.
-Liaise with the Executive Officer of the Saint Vincent Gulf Prawn Boat Owners Association (SVGPBOA) and licence holders in the fishery on the application, development and implementation of decisions relevant to fisheries management.
+Communicate on fisheries management issues to key stakeholder groups and the broader community.
 Ongoing 8.
-Attend to general correspondence and enquiries relevant to fisheries.
-Ongoing 9 Provide advice to the Minister in relation to the management of fisheries and Ministerial correspondence.
-Ongoing

-10. Communicate on fisheries management issues to key stakeholder groups and the broader community.
-Ongoing 11.
 Provide advice to and participate in the Gulf Saint Vincent Prawn Fishery Management Advisory Committee (GSVPFMAC).
-Ongoing 12.
+Ongoing 9.
 Provide advice to and participate in the Research Sub-Committee (RSC) of the GSVPFMAC.
 Ongoing